Dentosal/linux-job-runner/Design.md

 ### Stop

 Cancels a job by sending `SIGKILL`.
-Stop only returns after the process has been terminated, and returns the status of the job.
-If job was already terminated before calling stop, the old state is returned without attempting termination.
+This is done asynchronously, and stop can return before the process has terminated.
+If the client must wait until the job has stopped, it can do so by polling `Status`.

 Could be improved by sending `SIGTERM` shortly before `SIGKILL`, but I'm aiming for simplicity here.
 Also separating soft and hard kills in the API level might be useful in some situations.